I finally finished!

 “We knowss who you are, little witchess.
 Knowss what you are.”
 He tilted his head to the side and squinted his eyes, as though assessing me.
 “I am Moryss,” he said after a moment.
 “Whyss do you needs our magicss?”

 “Whyss should we?”
-Morys said.
+Morys asked.

 I took a deep breath.
 “Revenge,” I said.
 “In a time long past, Llefelys and Lludd conspired to destroy your race.”